 7 Transferrable Skills of Video Game Content Creators

 Once upon a time, very few adults took playing video games seriously.
 The general consensus was that video games make you violent and lazy (explain that one) and are all around useless.
-Fast forward to 2020’s Forbes 30 under 30 list with esports players Olof Kajbjer Gustafsson, Nicolai Reedtz, Marcin Jankowski, and Niclas Mouritzen as well as YouTuber Sean McLoughlin aka Jacksepticeye, Enrique Cedeño, founder of League of Legends franchise team Origen.
+Fast forward to 2020’s Forbes 30 under 30 list with esports players Olof Kajbjer Gustafsson, Nicolai Reedtz, Marcin Jankowski, and Niclas Mouritzen as well as YouTuber Sean McLoughlin, aka Jacksepticeye, Enrique Cedeño, founder of League of Legends franchise team Origen.
 They are more than esports players.
 They are content creators.
-Gamers who become content creators learn how to edit video, and many use free tools to remove the background from video gameplay.

 Playing video games on an esports team isn’t the only way to make money, as evidenced by Jacksepticeye and many, many other Youtubers and Twitch streamers.
 And it takes a lot more than just setting up a Twitch or Youtube account and just playing video games, waiting for viewers to donate or subscribe to your channel.
 Content creators become knowledgeable in various disciplines to create exceptional content and present it to their communities.
 The skills content creators learn through trial and error are transferrable to many different industries.
 And if you can pair that knowledge with a degree in Esports Business from a top school like Drexel University, then the sky’s not even the limit for what you can do.